 Without That, Blooms Are Only a Matter of Time

 Unfortunately, pool water without these chemicals is a great growth medium for algae.
+This can cause your pool water to appear green!
 Therefore, without preventing their growth, you’ll see them before too long.

 Luckily, With the Right Algicide, Preventing Blooms Is a Cinch